Field theories of active particle systems and their entropy production: #1

 The term $\creatDSX{\yvec}-\creatDSX{\xvec}$ indicates a conservative particle transition from state $\xvec$ to state $\yvec$ parameterised by $\transMatLin_{\yvec\xvec}$, whereas $r_\yvec\creatDSX{\yvec} \annihX{\yvec}$ in \Eref{time_evolution_operator_op_only} is the signature of spontaneous particle extinction from state $\yvec$ with rate $r_\yvec$.

 Using \Eref{def_Fjj} to rewrite \Eref{time_evolution_operator_op_only} again as

-reveals how closely the time evolution operator of the Fock-space $\DPop$ is related to the master \Eref{rho_i_ME_matrix_rewrite}, as the square bracketed rate matrix $[-r_\yvec \delta_{\yvec,\xvec} + \transMatLin_{\yvec\xvec} ]$ in \Eref{time_evolution_operator_op_only_rewrite} is the same as the one \Eref{continuum_limit_kernel}.
-In \Eref{continuum_limit_kernel} we show that its continuum limit is the kernel $\FPop_{yx}$.
+reveals how closely the time evolution operator $\DPop_0$ of the Fock-space is related to the master \Eref{rho_i_ME_matrix_rewrite}, as the square bracketed rate matrix $[-r_\yvec \delta_{\yvec,\xvec} + \transMatLin_{\yvec\xvec} ]$ in \Eref{time_evolution_operator_op_only_rewrite} is the same as the one \Eref{continuum_limit_both}, which showed that its continuum limit is the kernel $\FPop_{yx}$.